Every year for the past 4 years I’ve done an annual review where I reflect on my year.

 I believe we should have a structure to do this for our personal lives… so I’m sharing my personal system today:

-My first video I'm sharing my annual review system which is the questions I ask at the end of every year to figure out:
+The first video I’m sharing is my annual review system which is the questions I ask at the end of every year to figure out:

 - What went well

 - What sucked

 - Relationships (who have I been spending time with?)

 - Experiences (is my bucket list getting smaller)

 If you’ve gotten to the end of another year feeling like you ran out of time but thinking ‘2019 year will be different’.
 I think this exercise is for you.